philipoyewole62-stack/stock-risk-analysis/README.md

 📌 Conclusion

-Historical simulation offers a straightforward and intuitive way to understand market risk.
-This project demonstrates how combining assets can reduce downside risk while maintaining exposure to returns.
+This project demonstrates how Value at Risk and diversification can be used to quantify and manage downside risk in equity portfolios.
+While the analysis highlights meaningful risk reduction through asset combination, it also acknowledges the limitations of single-period VaR estimates and the importance of considering correlation dynamics and tail risk in real-world applications.